ncatlab/nlab-content/pages/17343.md

 ### Cell complexes

-We consider topological spaces that are built consecutively by attaching basic cells.
+We consider topological spaces that are built consecutively by [[attaching space|attaching]] basic cells.

 +-- {: .num_defn #TopologicalGeneratingCofibrations}
 ###### Definition